kkoomen/qbr/README.md

 This opens a webcam interface where you see basically the above photo.

-There have 4 things:
+There have 3 things:

-* The 9 center squares.

-These are used for scanning in your cube colors.

-* The first 9-stickers in the upper left corner.
+### The first 9-stickers in the upper left corner

 These will update immediately and display how the computer detects the colors.

-* The second 9-sticker display below the one in the upper left corner.
+### The second 9-sticker display below the one in the upper left corner

 When pressing `SPACE` it will update this state in order to show you what state it has saved.
 You can press space as many times as you'd like if it has been detected wrong.

-* Amount of sides scanned
+### Amount of sides scanned

 In the bottom left corner is shown the amount of sides scanned.
 This is so you know if you've scanned in all sides before pressing `ESC`.